TruptiPendharkar/MiniProject_ISL/README.md

 Additionally for the purpose of real time recognition the trained model is saved in a file so that a user can predict the gesture using video feed in real time.

+## <p align="center">RESULTS</p>

+We scored a 99% accuracy using the Bow, integrated with robust SURF feature descriptors.
+The real time recognition prediction of results can be seen by the figure below.
+Using a large set of data images always helps us to get a better efficiency in result as there could be slight biasing in the model prediction as the data set has much similar images without variations.